Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Natural Science Foundation of China (Grants No. 91750111 and No. 11904072), the National Key Research and Development Program of China (Grant No. 2018YFB0504400), and the Fundamental Research Funds for the Central Universities, China (Grant No. GK201801009).
+This work was supported by the National Natural Science Foundation of China (Grants No. 11904072 and No. 91750111), the National Key Research and Development Program of China (Grant No. 2018YFB0504400), Scientific research program of Education Department of Shaanxi Provience, China (18JK0098), and Scientific Research Foundation of SUST, China (2017BJ-30).

 \begin{widetext}